RomainGarcia/OpenGLStart/README.md

 ## Create a Window

-GLFW will use for this.
+GLFW will be used for this as a submodule.

 https://www.glfw.org/